Maxime Chanot: New York City

 On 16 July 2016, it was announced that Chanot had signed with Major League Soccer club New York City FC.
 Chanot made his NYCFC debut as a halftime substitute for Jefferson Mena during a 5–1 victory against the Colorado Rapids on 30 July 2016.
 Chanot was given Team of the Week honors by MLS the following week for his performance during his first start for New York City against the San Jose Earthquakes.
 He finished the season having made 8 league appearances as well as starting both of NYCFC's playoff games.

 On 3 June 2017, Chanot scored his first MLS goal in a 2–1 win over Philadelphia Union.
 A few weeks later, Chanot scored his second goal of the season against Whitecaps Vancouver after an assist from Andrea Pirlo.
 Chanot made 19 appearances in the 2017 MLS season before being sidelined on 20 July with a herniated disk in his back.
-Initial reports thought the injury would only keep him out 2–4 weeks but after further evaluation Chanot had to undergo surgery and he missed the rest of the season, including both of NYCFC's playoff matches.
+Initial reports thought the injury would only keep him out two to four weeks but after further evaluation Chanot had to undergo surgery and he missed the rest of the season, including both of NYCFC's playoff matches.

 Over the next two seasons, Chanot's defensive partnership with Alexander Callens was recognized as one of the best in MLS.

 At the end of the 2019 season, Chanot was named NYCFC best defender of the year.
-NYCFC also rewarded Chanot with the Most Minutes Played award.

-Chanot's performance did not go unnoticed and the Major League Soccer named him fourth best defender of the 2019 season.
+NYCFC also rewarded Chanot with the Most Minutes Played award.Chanot's performance did not go unnoticed and the Major League Soccer named him fourth best defender of the 2019 season.
+Chanot was a regular starter of the 2021 MLS Cup Winning NYCFC side.

+Los Angeles FC

+After a brief stint with Ajaccio, Chanot returned to Major League Soccer and signed with Los Angeles FC through the 2025 season.
+He announced his retirement from professional football on August 27, 2025.